Doe v. Commonwealth's Attorney of Richmond: Importance of the case

 Doe v.
-Commonwealth's Attorney of Richmond was the first U.S. Supreme Court decision dealing with homosexual sodomy.
+Commonwealth's Attorney of Richmond was the second U.S. Supreme Court decision dealing with homosexual sodomy (the first was Wainwright v.
+Stone).
 Following the Civil Rights Movement and second-wave feminism, many believed privacy and equality should include sexual orientation.
 The Fourteenth Amendment's Equal Protection Clause and Due Process Clause were used to defend the constitutionality of birth control, abortion, and pornography.

 The plaintiffs in Doe argued that personal privacy took precedence over a state's right to regulate morality.
 Following the ruling, one of the plaintiffs and NGLTF co-director Jean O'Leary wrote an article in The New York Times criticizing the decision.
 O'Leary argued the Doe decision affected more heterosexuals than homosexuals because Kinsey Institute researchers found about 60 percent of heterosexuals engage in illegal sexual acts.
 Many sexual acts deemed illegal by the state were recommended by marriage therapists and in sexual counseling books.
 Other people worried homosexuality could lead to child predators or threaten the institutions of marriage and family, although there was little evidence to support these claims.